 The Museum

-The nucleus of the museum's collection still consists of the 172 original works assembled by Federico Borromeo.
-It contains 15th and 16th century paintings from mostly Italian and Flemish masters.
+The nucleus of the museum’s collection still consists of the 172 original works assembled by Federico Borromeo.
+It contains fifteenth and sixteenth century paintings from mostly Italian and Flemish masters.
 About half of the paintings have a religious theme, as the cardinal saw the arts as an ideal medium to educate people about historic religious events.
-The most famous example is Titian's Adoration of the Magi.
-But the collection also contains plenty of non-religious masterpieces such as a painting of a court musician by Leonardo da Vinci.
+The most famous example is Titian’s Adoration of the Magi.
+But the collection also contains plenty of non-religious masterpieces, such as the portrait of a court musician by Leonardo da Vinci.

-Over time the collection of the Ambrosian Art Gallery expanded even further thanks to private donations and now covers artwork from the 15th up to the early 20th century.
+Over time the collection of the Ambrosian Art Gallery expanded even further thanks to private donations and now covers artwork from the fifteenth up to the early twentieth century.

 The Library